-These are visibility nodes that aggregate, select, optimize and distribute traffic to the tool tier, which may be located in the public cloud IaaS or in an on-prem data center.
+These are visibility nodes that aggregate, select, optimize and distribute traffic to the tool tier, which may be located in the public cloud laaS or in an onprem data center.
 These nodes, usually deployed as a cluster, reside within the public cloud VPCs and VNets.